-Amazon S3 Images addon allows a store admin to move all the category and product images over to the “cloud” storage services offered by Amazon that will reduce the overall website’s bandwidth and allow to not exceed the limit set by a hosting provider.
-The addon also allows using an Amazon CloudFront CDN account to get the site images loaded by customers’ browsers really fast.
+Amazon S3 Images add-on allows a store admin to move all the category and product images over to Amazon's “cloud” storage services that will reduce the overall website’s bandwidth and not exceed the limit set by a hosting provider.
+The add-on also allows using an Amazon CloudFront CDN account to get the site images loaded by customers’ browsers really fast.

-To start using the Amazon S3 Images addon, you need to make sure it is installed and enabled as described in Installing Addons from the X-Cart App Store.
+To start using the Amazon S3 Images add-on, you need to make sure it is installed and enabled as described in Installing Add-ons from X-Cart App Store.

-To be able to use the Amazon S3 Images addon you need to have an active Amazon AWS account that you can sign up here.
+To use the Amazon S3 Images add-on, you need to have an active Amazon AWS account.
+You can sign up here.